danbm94/userresearch_Rcode/README.md

 # userresearch_github_code
-Repository for pulling and pushing r code within the team Description
+Repository for pulling and pushing r code within the team
+# Description

 Within the team, we want to be able to easily collaborate in R code.
 For that we want to make it a routine to pull and submit code to Github and work with each other’s code.

 The task is to set the technical foundation and introduce a workflow by using Rstudio and Github.

-Configure github
+# Configure Github

 The first step is to download git: https://www.git-scm.com/
-Secondly, open the Terminal and run the following lines (You have to create a github account): git config --global	user.name “Your	Username” git config --global	user.email “your.email@example.com”
+Secondly, open the Terminal and run the following lines (You have to create a github account):

+git config --global	user.name “Your	Username”

+git config --global	user.email “your.email@example.com”

-Configure RStudio
+# Configure RStudio

 RStudio:	Tools-> Global	Options -> Git/SVN
-The path for the git executable should be: usr/bin/git
+The path for the git executable should be:

+usr/bin/git
 If	the	path	to	the	Git executable	is	not correct,	search	for	‘git’	on	your